samurai-x/samurai-x/ooxcb/docs/source/introduction.rst

 The xpyb wrapper generator uses so-called interface files that describe the desired Python API of a specific extension - so we can create an API that is more comfortable and easy-to-use.
 However, somebody has to write these interface files, and depending on the size and complexity of the extension, that's a time-intensive job.
-At the moment, only the most important parts of the xproto (the core) extension.
-You can see the current state of the interface file `here <http://samurai-x.org/browser/ooxcb/xproto.i>`_ (yes, it's YAML!).
+At the moment, everything of the xproto extension (the core extension) is wrapped, but some parts need testing.

 Additionally, ooxcb comes with a simple and powerful event dispatching system (stolen from `pyglet`_) - you don't have to use it necessarily, but it can make life much easier.